-In this scenario, hydrogen comes from a wider range of renewable and low-carbon sources being in Europe as well as imports.
+In this scenario, hydrogen comes from a wider range of renewable and low-carbon sources being European as well as imports.
+As a result, it will be used in a wider range of sectors better mitigating the challenge of deep electrification.

-Hydrogen is mentioned in most of the Member States NECPs and is subject to dedicated strategies by at least France (link), Germany (link), the Netherlands (link) and Portugal (link).
+25 Hydrogen is mentioned in most of the Member States NECPs and is subject to dedicated strategies by at least France (link), Germany (link), the Netherlands (link) and Portugal (link).
 Beyond EU a wide range of countries have published national hydrogen strategies such as Norway (link), Japan (link), South Korea (link), China, Australia (link) and California